 This study analyzes the impact of diseases of despair on mortality within the Appalachian Region, focusing on overdose; suicide; and alcoholic liver disease.

-According to CDC data in the report, overdose-related mortality rates for the region’s 25–54-year-old age group—those in their prime working years—were 72 percent higher in 2021 than for the same age group in non-Appalachian areas.
+According to CDC data in the report, the overdose-related mortality rate for the region’s 25–54-year-old age group—those in their prime working years—was 64 percent higher in 2022 than for the same age group in the rest of the country.